bvarner/meta-bvarner-embedded/README.md

 	A bare-bones read-only rootfs image that streams a raspicam in 1080HD over a network socket encapsulated in mpegts.
 	I normally use this with a pi zero w, and a 3d printed enclosure.
 All TTYs are disabled, there is no SSH server.

-## garage-door-opener-image
+## pigaragedoor-image
-	A bare-bones read-only rootfs image that can control a relay board on wiringpi pin 7, and hosts a webapp to let you fiddle with it.
-The pi boots, using kernel 4.9.x, sets the pin high, and starts apache+php to serve the 'button' app over HTTP.
-It publishes it's location using avahi mDNS (zeroconf), so you can use DHCP and not have to worry about IP reservations.
-All TTYs are disabled, there is no SSH server.
+	A bare-bones read-only rootfs image that can control a relay board on wiringpi pin 7 (GPIO 4).

+	When the service starts, it sets the pin HIGH.
+(It is assumed that pi header pin 7 is connected to an active-low relay board).
+	The service exposes a simple web form with a big button (http://garage-door.local), which does an HTTP GET to /press.
+	When the GET /press is handled, it toggles the state of the pin for 1 second and sends a redirect to '/' (the form).

+	The pi boots using kernel 4.9.x and the hostname and http service are published via mDNS (zeroconf / avahi) so you don't need to worry about DHCP IP reservations, static IP config, or manual DNS setup.

+	All TTYs are disabled, there is no SSH server, and root logins are disabled.
+	The service is hosted via the hardended Golang HTTP server, and does not host any data off the filesystem.
+	All resources are in-memory and compiled into the binary.

 # How to use this repository.